• Skip to primary navigation

 Moringa stalks – we call it drumsticks (as they resemble them).
 Fresh is always best and these are available only in season.
 If you cannot find these in your region then frozen ones will do.

 Gooseberries – I have used the small Indian gooseberry but if you cannot find it, feel free to omit it.
-Just squeeze some fresh lemon/lime juice just before serving.
+Or you can use the large amla or gooseberry instead too.

 Tomato – Just one to add bulk and flavor to the soup